 - Resumé – Include details of your work experience in human service through paid, volunteer and internship experiences.

-MSW Applicants: Advanced Standing Athens and Advanced Standing Gwinnett (BSW required): The deadline to submit completed MSW applications for Advanced Standing enrollment in Summer Semester 2021 is February 1, 2021.
-Any applications received and completed after February 1, 2021 will be reviewed on a space-available basis.
+MSW Applicants: Advanced Standing Athens** (BSW required from a program accredited by the Council on Social Work Education): The deadline to submit completed MSW applications for Advanced Standing enrollment in Summer Semester 2024 is January 1, 2024.
+Any complete applications received after January 1, 2024 will be reviewed on a space-available basis.

-MSW Applicants: Full-time Athens, Extended-time Gwinnett and Online: The deadline to submit completed MSW applications for Full-time and Extended-time enrollment in Fall Semester 2021 is February 15, 2021.
-Any applications received and completed after February 15, 2021 will be reviewed on a space-available basis.
+MSW Applicants: Full-time Athens** and Extended-time Online: The deadline to submit completed MSW applications for Full-time and Extended-time Online enrollment in Fall Semester 2024 is February 15, 2024.
+Any complete applications received after February 15, 2024 will be reviewed on a space-available basis.

-Please direct all questions about admissions to the MSW Program to the MSW Admissions Coordinator, Michael Robinson, Ph.D. at (706) 542-5425 or email@example.com.
+Please direct all questions about MSW Program admissions to the MSW Admissions and Recruitment Coordinator, Allison L. Haynes at firstname.lastname@example.org.

 What is the application deadline for the MSW program?